 "The Frenchman heard of your amazing talent and didn't want to risk getting beaten.
 Louis Marchand knows he can't beat you!"

 When Johann played music, he felt his soul praising God.
 In fact, he once said, "I play the notes as they are written but it is God who makes the music."
-After a few years, Johann got another job as church organist and choir director at a small German church.
+After a few years, Johann got another job as a church organist and choir director at a small German church.
 He directed the choir and wrote the worship music used in the church service.
 But even though he used his musical talents to glorify God, a problem soon arose.

 "Johann, people are complaining about the music you've been composing."